 The railwaymen worked eight hour shifts throughout the 24hour period, maintaining, stoking and driving steam locomotives, (and later, diesel locos) shunting freight wagons, manning stations and signal boxes and maintaining lines.
 All railway workers wore a uniform; the men wore black and the women in the Refreshment Rooms wore sage green.

-Most railwaymen aspired to owning a car, however mothers often walked along country roads from settlement to town with babies in prams or on bicycles with babies on board.
-A housewife might have made her selections at the grocery store and organised that her purchases be delivered by the grocer’s boy who rode a bicycle with its large front basket generally fully laden.
+Most railwaymen aspired to own a car, however, mothers often walked along country roads from settlement to town with babies in prams or on bicycles with babies on board.
+A housewife might have made her selections at the grocery store and organised that her purchases be delivered by the grocer’s boy who rode a bicycle with its large front basket fully laden.